-Now in its 20th year, Bharat Times was founded in 1997 to coincide with Golden Jubilee celebrations of India’s Independence, giving the Indian Australian population a genuine platform to express their views and thereby making their contribution to the mainstream Australian society.
+Now in its 23rd year, Bharat Times (BT) was founded in 1997 to coincide with Golden Jubilee celebrations of India’s Independence, giving the Indian Australian population a genuine platform to express their views and thereby making their contribution to the mainstream Australian society.
 Since then, BT has been serving the needs of all Indians and Indian Australians who have chosen to adopt Australia as their home or place of short (temporary) stay, voicing their concerns to echo in respective State and Federal Parliaments.

 BT stories have been used as source of information by various mainstream media channels such as Channel Seven (one of three commercial television stations in Australia), AAP (Australian Associated Press), The Age (A Melbourne Daily since 1854), Herald Sun (A Melbourne Daily of News Corporation and Australia’s biggest selling daily newspaper) and many others.
-For the last ten plus years, BT has covered a vital mix of local, national and international issues important to and close to the heart of Indians and Australians every month.
+For the last twenty plus years, BT has covered a vital mix of local, national and international issues important to and close to the heart of Indians and Australians every month.

-BT’s commitment of maintaining a serious focus on “service” makes it a real monthly and â€˜not just substance between advertisements as a journalist from the mainstream print media very aptly described.
+BT’s commitment of maintaining a serious focus on “service” makes it a real publication and not just substance between advertisements as a journalist from the mainstream print media very aptly described.

 Today, BT prides itself of being the FIRST Australian Indian publication in Australia, complete with its body, mind and soul – providing a voice and direction which is uniquely significant to the Australian Indian community’s exigent requirements.